aarandag/ClassifiAds/README.md

 # ClassifiAds

 This project is a multi-agent system that intends to retrieve information (links) from web pages to classify them by the number of advertisements.
-The platform that has been used is Jade, a framework implemented in Java language to simplify the implementation of multia-agent systems.
+The platform that has been used is Jade, a framework implemented in Java language to simplify the implementation of multi-agent systems.

 ## Installation